MasterChef Canada season 4

-The fourth season of MasterChef Canada originally premiered on March 3, 2017 on CTV before concluding on June 1.
-In the United States, this season started showing on The Cooking Channel on October 10, 2017.
-In the finale, Trevor Connie was announced as the winner of the season.
+The fourth season of MasterChef Canada originally premiered on March 2, 2017 on CTV before concluding on June 1.
+In the United States, this season aired on The Cooking Channel on October 10, 2017.
+Trevor Connie was crowned the winner.
 Connie also guest starred in an episode of season five.
-This was the first season to change up the show's traditional, original audition format, instead directly facing the twenty-four applicants with a surprise challenge in their hometowns that would be finished in the MasterChef Canada kitchen, where only a dozen spots in the competition were available.
+This was the first season to change up the show's traditional, original audition format, instead directly facing the twenty-four applicants with a surprise challenge remotely in their hometowns and workplaces that would be finished in the MasterChef Canada kitchen, where only a dozen spots in the competition were available.
 This season also marks the first time that the finale required the finalists to constantly work non-stop for three whole hours to pump out their dishes, which became the norm in subsequent seasons.

 Runner-up Dorothea "Thea" VanHerwaarden, fourth place quarterfinalist Mai Nguyen, and third place semifinalist Barrie McConachie, all returned to MasterChef Canada: Back to Win.
 Barrie placed 9th after initially placing 11th due to a contestant withdrawing from the season while Mai placed 5th.
 Thea was co-runner-up of the season.